AlexanderDavies/graphql-netflix-poc/README.md

 1. Sign in with admin credentials: username: admin, password: test1235 (these can be changed in application.properties)

 1. To test add the following queries into the left hand pane.

-2. **!important**: ensure that you change the accountId to one selected/retrieved from the above H2 query

 ### REQUEST HEADERS